Paofeval/ecu/draft/subcountry2014/layers/index.md

+## spp_trend

-## spp_trend: Species lists and IUCN threat categories as a proxy for iconic species trend
+Species lists and IUCN threat categories as a proxy for iconic species trend

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|